Lashji/www_programming_p2/README.md

 ## Planned functionality

 #### Timetable:
-- coursework initial project plan by 02.03
-- Assign issues for every group member 25.2
-- Divide responsibilities 25.2

 #### Common:
-- [ ] Make the coursework initial project plan by 02.03
+- [x] Make the coursework initial project plan by 02.03
 - [x] Make a project skeleton
 - [x] Make a use case diagram to clarify user roles
 - [x] Write the first issues into the GitLab issue Board
-- [ ] Assign issues for every group member
+- [x] Assign issues for every group member
     - division of responsibility areas among group members

 #### Frontend: